[Investigation] Polish MEP also went on freelance Azerbaijan trip

 Baku declared him persona non grata when he travelled to Nagorno-Karabakh in 2010 — long before Azerbaijan reconquered parts of the region from Karabakh-Armenian forces in the Second Nagorno-Karabakh War in 2020.

-He went there as an EU Parliament rapporteur on Armenia.
+Poręba went there as an EU Parliament rapporteur on Armenia.

-But in 2019, Poręba signed a letter declaring full respect for Azerbaijan's territorial integrity and his visa-ban was lifted.
+But in 2019, he signed a letter declaring full respect for Azerbaijan's territorial integrity and his visa-ban was lifted.

-And his trip back to Azerbaijan in July 2022 was his first one since then.
+His trip back to Azerbaijan in July 2022 was his first one since then.

 He didn't give a reason for the U-turn in his sympathies, but ever since his return from Baku, Poręba has worked hard to tie Europe and Poland closer to Azerbaijan.